yashi-15/PlanIt-Lite/README.md

 - Add new tasks easily
 - Mark tasks as **complete** or **delete** them
 - Tasks are saved in browser’s **localStorage**
-- Optional: Filter tasks (All / Completed / Pending)
+- Filter tasks (All / Completed / Pending)  , Sort tasks
-- Optional: Edit existing tasks
+- Edit existing tasks
 - Clean and minimal **UI design**
-- Smooth **animations** for better UX

 ---